 Herb and Dorothy Vogel, with the assistance of the National Gallery of Art and Institute of Museum and Library Services, gifted 2,500 works from their collection throughout the nation, 50 works going to a selected arts institution in each state in the country.
 The National Endowment for the Arts created a catalogue to be distributed to each of the participating...

-The 2013 Guide provides details on the programs and activities that the NEA supports, as well as funding deadlines for our various grants.
-Included is information on Grants for Arts Projects, Our Town, Literature Fellowships, Lifetime Honors, and Partnerships (including NEA initiatives).
-January 2013.
+The 2015 Guide provides details on the programs and activities that the NEA supports, as well as funding deadlines for our various grants.
+Included is information on Grants for Arts Projects, Our Town, Literature Fellowships, Lifetime Honors, and Partnerships.
+January 2015.
 24 pp.

 This publication documents the agency's major activities since its creation by the United States Congress in 1965.
 Also included are overviews of the agency's impact on dance, literature, media arts, museums, music, opera, theater, and visual arts.
 January 2009.
 310 pp.